Scuba diving inSt Johns, Rocky Island and Zabargad

 Beginning around 100km south of Marsa Alam, Egypt’s southern Red Sea comprises a series of offshore reefs and islands stretching south to Egypt’s border with Sudan.
 Fury Shoal lies around 10km north of Ras Bonas, marking the start of the region, while St John’s Reef is the country’s southernmost dive site, sitting just a fin kick if two from the border.
 Located 70km off the mainland, Zabargad is the largest marine park in Egypt’s southern Red Sea, boasting beautiful bays and beaches as well as relics of an old Topaz mining community.
-Just 5km southeast, is the comparatively barren Rocky Island marine park, measuring just 500-meters across.
+Just 5km southeast, is the comparatively barren Rocky Island marine park, measuring just 500 metres across.

 The popularity of these sites has risen dramatically in recent years as they became known for their incredibly healthy coral reefs, exciting currents, and frequent encounters with large pelagic fish.
 Unsurprisingly, these remote islands feature plenty of steep walls descending into the depths, but it is the sheer diversity of dive environments that makes these islands one of the southern Red Sea’s biggest draws – offering everything from shallow, sheltered bays to beautiful wrecks and incredible maze-like tunnels.
 These islands and reefs are beyond the reach of diving day trips and are best accessed by liveaboard departing from Port Ghalib or one of the northern ports.